-Appendix 3: July 2020 New Texts
+Appendix 3: July 2020 New Texts (Impact of COVID Pandemic)

-Account Based Pension (ABP) – New minimum payments
+Account Based Pension (ABP) & Transition to Retirement Income Streams (TRIS) – New Minimum payments

-An Account Based Pension (ABP) is purchased with superannuation monies and is designed to provide you with a regular, flexible, tax effective income stream in retirement.
-Account Based Pension balances increase with positive investment returns and decrease with pension payments, negative investment returns and fees.
+An Account Based Pension (ABP), or a Transition to Retirement Income Stream (TRIS), is purchased with superannuation monies and is designed to provide you with a regular, flexible, tax effective income stream.
+Account Based Pension and Transition to Retirement Income Stream balances increase with positive investment returns and decrease with pension payments, negative investment returns and fees.

+When a person turns 65, or notifies the fund trustee that he/she meets a condition of release, the TRIS moves into its ‘retirement phase’.
+At that time, it is practically indistinguishable in operation from an Account Based Pension.

+The relevant conditions of release are: retirement, permanent incapacity or terminal illness.

+Any TRIS payable upon death to an eligible reversionary beneficiary is also in ‘retirement phase’.

-The balance of the ABP counts for the determination of both the Total Superannuation Balance (TSB) and an individual’s Transfer Balance Account (TBA).
+The balance of the ABP or ‘retirement phase’ TRIS counts for the determination of both the Total Superannuation Balance (TSB) and an individual’s Transfer Balance Account (TBA).

-Earnings from the underlying portfolio of your Account Based Pension are tax free, making Account Based Pensions a very tax effective retirement structure.
+Earnings from the underlying portfolio of your Account Based Pension are tax free; only earnings from a ‘retirement phase’ TRIS are tax free.
+These pension types are a very tax effective retirement structure.

+Earnings from assets supporting a TRIS that is not in the retirement phase will be taxed at 15%.

+Payments from an Account Based Pension are taxed:

+_ 60+ years old; tax free

+_ Preservation Age to 59 years old; marginal tax rate less 15%

+_ Under Preservation Age; marginal tax rate

+Payments from a Transition to Retirement Income Stream are taxed:

+_ 60+ years old; tax free

+_ Preservation Age to 59 years; marginal tax rate less 15%

+An individual is able to access their Preserved capital as a lump sum (commutation) once they reach 65 years of age or meet another condition of release.
+Unrestricted non-preserved benefits can be accessed at any time.

-sum withdrawals from an Account Based Pension cannot be classed as a payment meeting the minimum pension standards.
+Lump sum withdrawals from an Account Based Pension or Transition to Retirement Income Stream cannot be classed as a ‘payment’ satisfying the minimum pension standards.

-The new minimum payments apply to the 20-21 financial year.
+The minimum pension standards applying to the 20-21 financial year:

-The income received from your Account Based Pension is referred to as a pension payment.